Land Clearing Cost Per Acre in Eastern NC: What Our Real Jobs Cost (2026)

 If you’re not sure whether your project is “land clearing” or “forestry mulching,” here’s the simple version.

-Forestry mulching is best when your land is mostly brush, saplings, and small trees under 6-8 inches in diameter.
-It works when you don’t need bare dirt.
-The mulcher handles it in one pass and the mulch stays on the ground.
+Forestry mulching is best when your land is mostly brush, saplings, and small trees under 6-8 inches in diameter, and you don’t need bare dirt.
 Cheaper, faster, less soil disturbance.
-Read our complete forestry mulching guide for details on how it works and what it costs.
+Read our complete forestry mulching guide for how it works, or the forestry mulching cost breakdown for its pricing.

 Traditional land clearing is what you need when there are large trees, you need stumps removed, or you need clean dirt for construction or site prep.
-It involves more equipment, more crew time, and debris hauling, but it gets the land to a buildable or plantable state that mulching alone can’t achieve.
+More equipment, more crew time, debris hauling — but it gets the land to a buildable or plantable state that mulching alone can’t achieve.

 Land Clearing Cost in NC vs National Averages